fwinkelbauer/fwinkelbauer.github.io/content/posts/2019-06-19-choco-self-update.md

 process is tricky, as we cannot simply replace the application while its running.

-A very minimalistic approach, which can work for command line tools, relies on the Chocolatey package manager.
+A very minimalist approach, which can work for command line tools, relies on the Chocolatey package manager.
 Here's an example:

 **Package structure:**